stsolovey/kvant_chat/README.md

 # Kvant Chat App

 ## Overview
 Kvant Chat is a real-time chat application that provides both TCP and HTTP interfaces for communication.
 Users register or log in via the HTTP interface to obtain a JWT token.

 Once authenticated, they use this token to establish a connection over TCP.
 After the initial authentication, users can participate in the chat without further token checking or renewal within the session.

-The application's servers share common services and models to ensure consistent handling of user data and authentication across different communication protocols.
+The application supports a general chat room where messages can be broadcasted to all connected users.
+Additionally, users can send direct messages to specific users by prefixing their message with `@username`.

 ## Configuration
 The app requires certain environment variables to be set for its operation, which are specified in the `.env` file.
 This file includes configurations for database connections, JWT secret key for authentication, and server port settings.